Department: Museum of Natural and Cultural History

 The museum annually welcomes more than 30,000 visitors and serves another 200,000 Oregonians through its statewide educational programs.
 A winner of the 2018 National Medal for Museum and Library Service, the museum is fully accredited by the American Alliance of Museums, distinguishing it as one of the very best museums in the nation.

 The Museum employs a staff of approximately 40 faculty, researchers, classified, administrative, and student employees across several facilities on the University of Oregon, Eugene campus.
 Annual expenditures are about $3 million, from dozens of funding sources and allocated among a variety of projects across four museum divisions.

-• A Master’s degree in architectural history, historic preservation, or a closely related field;
+• Master’s degree in archaeology, anthropology, history, historic preservation, or a closely related field

-• Meet the professional historic preservation qualification standards set by both the Secretary of the Interior and the Oregon State Historic Preservation Office.
+• Meet professional qualifications set by both the Secretary of the Interior (36 CFR, Appendix A) and the Oregon State Historic Preservation Office

 • Proficient writing skills

 • Ability to adapt to change and approach work with flexibility